michelnossin/lineio/README.md

 cd <nodejs directory>
 node DataService.js
 Goto http://localhost:3000 , using multiple windows.
-Click on the link and see the result
+Click on the link and see the result .
+Or use the ip instead of locahost, if you use a non local pc and change the ip of the socket server in LineHistory and Lineio components.
 ```